cshoben/cshoben/README.md

       From a computational perspective, I'm most interested in software development and data analysis (these are both active learning areas).
 - 🌱 I’m currently using Unix/bash and Golang for my research.
 I have at least some level of exprience with the following lanuages: R, Java, Python, HTML
 - 📫 I can be reached at cshoben(at)gmail.com
+- Check out: https://github.com/vertgenlab/gonomics to see my contributions to my lab's Gonomics software suite, full of tools to support genomic research.

 <!---
 cshoben/cshoben is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.